 Rotary Lookout Point is near Cul-de-Sac.
 Parking is free.
-This is a really cool place and when I return to St. Martin, I plan to spend a whole day here.
+Rotary Lookout Point is a cool place, and when I return to St. Martin, I plan to spend a whole day here.
 There is a wooden lookout tower with a stunning view and a very shallow bay with expansive tide pools.
 You can even wade through them to explore a small island.
 Be sure to wear water shoes as the water is full of spiky sea urchins.

-Although some people go to Orient Beach for the clothing-optional option, we set off for the white sand beaches for snorkeling and jet skiing.
+Although some people go to Orient Beach for the clothing-optional beach, we set off to the white sand beaches for snorkeling, parasailing, and jet skiing.
 It is the busiest of St. Martin’s beaches.

 We stopped in Grand Case for lunch at Rainbow Cafe.
-French food is my favorite, so I knew I had to eat on this side of the island and this restaurant lived up to my expectations.
-Not only that, but it is located on a beautiful beach where you can snorkel and rent umbrellas.
-And even though it is a beach side bar that you can visit in beach clothes, its food is surprisingly not casual.
-The restaurant also has free wifi for the kids (or better yet, they can go play on the beach while you are waiting for your food and catching up on your social media).
+French food is my favorite, so I knew I had to eat on this side of the island, and this restaurant lived up to my expectations.
+Not only that, but it is on a beautiful beach where you can snorkel and rent umbrellas.
+And even though it is a beachside bar that you can visit in beach clothes, its food is surprisingly not casual.
+The restaurant also has free wifi for the kids (or better yet, they can play on the beach while you are waiting for your food and catching up on your social media).
 We especially loved the pomme frits.
-They also have Lemonada, a really tasty not-too-sweet French soft drink that my sons loved mixed with iced tea.
+They also have Lemonada, a delicious not-too-sweet French soft drink that my sons loved mixed with iced tea.

 Maho Beach for the ✈️

-This was my kids’ favorite part of St. Martin, and I thought it was pretty amazing, too.
-Stay tuned for the whole scoop on Airport Beach or subscribe to make sure you don’t miss it…
+The planes at Maho Beach were my kids’ favorite part of St. Martin, and I thought it was pretty amazing, too.
+Read on for the whole scoop on Airport Beach.

 Have you been to St. Martin?
 What was your favorite part?
 Be sure to let me know in the comments.